paulrosen/abcjs/docs/developers/releasing.md

 [_] Change the version in [the package file](../package.json) with `npm version patch` <-- or `minor`, or `major`.

 [_] Update npm with `npm publish`.
-* Test: Go to [npm](https://npmjs.com/package/abcjs).
-The package number should be updated.

 [_] Push the change that npm publish created with `git push`.